ceford/cefjdemos-data-jdm-help-en/articles/articles/articles.md

 - **Checkbox**.
 Check this box to select articles.
 To select all articles, check the box in the column heading.
-After boxes are checked the toolbar button 'Actions' get active.
+After boxes are checked the toolbar button 'Actions' becomes active.
 - **Ordering**.
 You can change the order of an article within a list as
   follows:
   - Select the ordering icon <i class="fa-solid fa-sort"></i> in the first